-This is the story of a boy (let's call him Johny) who lost his entire left arm in a car accident but didn't give up on his life.
+Another example of how a Wise Mentor can have an invaluable influence on his mentee is the story of a disabled boy.
+And his master is Sensei - a wise and committed teacher.
+This is the story of a boy (let's call him Johny) who lost his entire left arm in a car accident, but didn't give up in his life.

 He started judo training under the supervision of an experienced Sensei.
 He was doing very well.
 But he couldn't understand why Sensei only taught him one trick for the whole 3 months.